Lots of Data for Hotspots, Routers, Phones, and Tablets

 If you're using that much data over cellular, you're on your carrier's radar.

-In early 2022, the FCC announced plans for a Consumer Broadband "Nutrition" Label that will provide a standardized template for tracking features and limits of data plans, and could potentially make comparison shopping plans much easier.
+In February 2022, the FCC announced plans for a Consumer Broadband "Nutrition" Label (after it was mandated to do so by Congress) that will provide a standardized template for tracking features and limits of data plans, and could potentially make comparison shopping plans much easier.

 Using On-Device Data